 Select fruits that are mostly yellow with a bit of green and let them fully ripen at home.
 When fully ripe, the skin is bright yellow.
 Unripe fruit will be an overall light yellowish-green, but not completely green.

-Ripe fruit should be firm yet yield to gently pressure, feel heavy for its size and have smooth skin with no blemishes.
+Ripe fruit should be firm yet yield to gentle pressure, feel heavy for its size and have smooth skin with no blemishes.
 As long as not a result of bruises or cuts, a few black or moldy spots are perfectly okay and will not affect the flavor of the flesh.

 As with most fruits, use your nose.
 The ripe papaya should have a sweet aroma.
 Avoid fruits that are overly soft unless you intend to puree them and use immediately.